1. Home

 Most earthquakes are caused by the movement of the earth’s 15 tectonic plates.
 Geophysicists can identify places where earthquakes are sure to happen, but nobody can predict when an earthquake will happen, or its severity.
 Seismologists register more than 30,000 tremors every year, but most of these are of low magnitude.

-While technology does not yet exist for reducing earthquake hazards, the risk to buildings and infrastructure and human population can be mitigated by seismic retrofitting of existing buildings, improved compliance with seismic safety building guidelines, and avoidance of building on cliff faces, soft soils or next to an active fault (HIP, 2021).
-Some success has also been achieved in the development of early warning systems, which detect earthquakes close to the source or fault rupture, and trigger warnings to more distant locations, providing seconds to minutes of advance warning (Gasparini et al., 2007).
+While technology does not yet exist for reducing earthquake hazards, the risk to buildings, infrastructure and human population can be mitigated by seismic retrofitting of existing buildings, improved compliance with seismic safety building guidelines, and avoidance of building on cliff faces, soft soils or next to an active fault (HIP, 2021).
+Some success has also been achieved in developing early warning systems, which detect earthquakes close to the source or fault rupture, and trigger warnings to more distant locations, providing seconds to minutes of advance warning (Gasparini et al., 2007).

 Risk factors